-It’s back to school time and many household are dealing with the nerve jangling ritual that comes along.
-However, there are many parents in Ontario with autistic children that have a different set of worries than a typical family does (Read more about Ontario disability tax credit).
+It’s back to school time and many households are dealing with the nerve-jangling ritual that comes along.
+However, there are many parents in Ontario with autistic children that have a different set of worries than a typical family does (Read more about the Ontario disability tax credit).
 A recent change in Ontario’s autism services for children is going to lead to an increased influx of children that require additional support.
-This has led many parents of autistic children to wonder of their child will be able to get the help they are entitled to.
-An article in the Toronto Star by Andrea Gordon and Kristin Rushowy, shines light on this issue.
+This has led many parents of autistic children to wonder if their children will be able to get the help they are entitled to.
+An article in the Toronto Star by Andrea Gordon and Kristin Rushowy shines a light on this issue.
 Take a look at this excerpt from the article.

 Recent changes to the province’s autism services for children will result in an influx of students coming to school who need additional supports, she added.

 But there’s a long way to go before those Ontario students get the help they are entitled to, whether it’s one-on-one educational assistants or more teachers trained to use the principles of applied behaviour analysis (ABA) that are effective for many children on the autism spectrum and others.